sonos/tract/README.md

 is ultimately meant for micro-controllers, `tract` can run the intermediate TensorFlow models.

-For instance, on a Rasperry Pi Zero, the "CNN M" model runs in about 70 micro-seconds, and 11 micro-seconds on a Raspberry Pi 3.
+For instance, on a Raspberry Pi Zero, the "CNN M" model runs in about 70 micro-seconds, and 11 micro-seconds on a Raspberry Pi 3.

 ### Snips wake word models